How The Rookie Salary Cap Works

 OK, that’s a lot of numbers, is there a simpler way to estimate the how much Cap space a team needs to sign its draft picks (even before the contract numbers start to come in)?

-Yes, as a general rule of thumb, once the NFL has announced the team’s Rookie Cap numbers, subtract the rookie minimum salary ($435K in 2015, $450K in 2016) of each of the team’s draft picks in the 5th-7th rounds and the minimum salary for 2nd year players ($510K in 2015, $525K in 2016) for each of the team’s draft picks in the 1st-3rd rounds from the team’s announced Rookie Cap number.
+Yes, as a general rule of thumb, once the NFL has announced the team’s Rookie Cap numbers, subtract the rookie minimum salary ($660K in 2021, $705K in 2022) of each of the team’s draft picks in the 5th-7th rounds and the minimum salary for 2nd year players ($780K in 2021, $825K in 2022) for each of the team’s draft picks in the 1st-3rd rounds from the team’s announced Rookie Cap number.
 For any 4th round picks, the amount to deduct could be either of those numbers – depending on how early (deduct the higher amount) or late (deduct the lesser amount) in the 4th round the player was drafted – so deduct whichever one fits best.
-By doing so, you can determine a pretty accurate estimate of the impact of the team’s draft picks on the team’s overall Salary Cap.
+By doing so, while it won’t be 100% accurate, you can determine a pretty accurate estimate of the impact of the team’s draft picks on the team’s overall Salary Cap.

 And, despite what some in the media may lead you to believe, that number won’t be anywhere near what the team’s Rookie Cap is reported to be.